“I never thought I’d say this out loud… but sometimes, I hate being a mum.”

 And just like that, I didn’t feel so alone anymore.

-The more we speak openly, the more we give other mums permission to do the same.
+The more we speak openly, the more we help other mums do the same.

 So if you’re a new mum and you hate it right now, say it.